 You have decided to close your business and your contracts are complete.
 But, does that really mean it’s all over?
 Unfortunately, not; depending on the work completed and the terms of your contract you are still liable for mistakes you may have made that could cause your previous clients a financial loss.
 Many mistakes aren’t discovered immediately, they can be found months or even years after your contract has ended and you have closed your business.

 This is where run-off cover comes in handy.
 Run off cover can be a contractual requirement after your contract has ended.
 It is an additional security blanket for your future, it will protect you if any future Professional Indemnity claims arise once your business has ceased trading.
 By leaving yourself open to a potential claim in the future you as an individual could be liable for the cost of solicitor’s fees, damages and potential compensation awards; which would have to all be paid out of your own back pocket.
-To manage the cost Caunce O’Hara provide run off cover at a 50% reduced rate of your current Professional Indemnity policy, giving you that extra peace of mind.

 For further information about your professional indemnity insurance and retroactive cover, please contact 0333 321 1403